ukidiscs2026/ukidiscs2026.github.io/_pages/info.md

 ### *Arriving by plane*
 Cambridge is relatively easy to reach from several London airports via public transport:

-- From Stansted Airport (closest option), TBD.
+- From Stansted Airport (closest option):
-- From Heathrow Airport, TBD.
-- From Luton Airport, TBD.
+      Train: direct trains from Stansted Airport to Cambridge.
-- National Express operates a coach service from Stansted Airport that stops directly at TBD in Cambridge.
+      Bus: National Express from Stansted Airport to Parkers Piece, Cambridge.
+- From Gatwick Airport:
+      Train: take direct train from Gatwick through London to Cambridge.
+- From Heathrow Airport:
+      Train: take Piccadilly Underground line to King's Cross.
+Take train from King's Cross to Cambridge.
+      Bus: take Natoinal Express from Heathrow Airport Terminal 5 to Parkers Piece, Cambridge.
+- From Luton Airport:
+      Bus recommended: take National Express from Luton to Cambridge Parkers Piece.

 These routes offer convenient and cost-effective options for reaching Cambridge from London’s major airports.